-Hanging by the window: NZ Post driver's horror injuries after alleged van theft
+Hastings courier driver clings to van for 150m: Fall leaves him bloodied and sore

 WARNING: GRAPHIC IMAGE

-An NZ Post delivery driver was dragged for roughly 150 metres as he clung to his own van when trying to stop its alleged theft on Monday morning.
+A NZ Post driver was dragged about 150 metres as he clung to his own van when trying to stop its alleged theft.

-Detective Sergeant Greg Simmons said the 45-year-old Courier Post driver was making a brief delivery to the Cafe at Westermans, on Russell St, Hastings, when a man got into the driver's seat while it was unoccupied and began to drive away.
+Detective Sergeant Greg Simmons said the 45-year-old Courier Post driver was making a brief delivery to Cafe at Westermans, on Russell St, Hastings, when a man got into the driver's seat while it was unoccupied and began to drive away on Monday morning.

-The NZ Post driver, who wished to remain anonymous, attempted to confront the alleged offender, latching himself on to the driver's side window of his van.
+The NZ Post driver latched himself on to the driver's side window of his van.

-The window then shattered near the Hastings cenotaph and the Courier Post driver fell to the ground, sustaining "moderate" injuries, including cuts and grazing to his head, face and body, Simmons said.
+The window then shattered near the Hastings cenotaph and the Courier Post driver fell to the ground, suffering "moderate" injuries, including cuts and grazing to his head, face and body, Simmons said.

 A photograph shared with the Hawke's Bay Today on Tuesday shows a significant scrape and bleeding on the top of the driver's head.